-On November 10, 2020, we filed a registration statement on Form S-3 (File No. 333-250006) with the SEC, which was declared effective on November 18, 2020, or the 2020 Shelf Registration Statement, in relation to the registration of common stock, preferred stock, debt securities, warrants and/or units of any combination thereof for the purposes of selling, from time to time, our common stock, debt securities or other equity securities in one or more offerings.
-We also simultaneously entered into a Sales Agreement, or the 2020 Sales Agreement, with Cowen and Company, LLC, or the Sales Agent, to provide for the offering, issuance and sale of up to an aggregate amount of \$75.0 million of our common stock from time to time in "at-the-market" offerings, or the ATM Program, under the 2020 Shelf Registration Statement and subject to the limitations thereof.
-We will pay to the Sales Agent cash commissions of 3.0 percent of the aggregate gross proceeds of sales of common stock under the Sales Agreement.
-In 2021, we sold 4,792,562 shares pursuant to the ATM Program for net proceeds of \$48.3 million, after deducting commissions of \$1.4 million.
-No shares were sold pursuant to the ATM Program in 2022.
+On November 10, 2020, we filed a registration statement on Form S-3 (File No. 333-250006) with the Securities and Exchange Commission, or the SEC, which was declared effective on November 18, 2020, or the 2020 Shelf Registration Statement, in relation to the registration of common stock, preferred stock, debt securities, warrants and/or units of any combination thereof for the purposes of selling, from time to time, our common stock, debt securities or other equity securities in one or more offerings.
+We also simultaneously entered into a Sales Agreement, or the 2020 Sales Agreement, with Cowen and Company, LLC, or the Sales Agent, to provide for the offering, issuance and sale of up to an aggregate amount of \$75.0 million of our common stock from time to time in "at-the-market" offerings under the 2020 Shelf Registration Statement and subject to the limitations thereof.

 On May 10, 2023, we delivered written notice to the Sales Agent that we were terminating the 2020 Sales Agreement.
-Upon waiver of the notice period by Cowen, the termination was effective as of May 10, 2023, or the Termination Date.
-All of the continuing obligations under the 2020 Sales Agreement will be terminated as of the Termination Date, other than those provisions which expressly survive termination as provided in the 2020 Sales Agreement.
+Upon waiver of the notice period by the Sales Agent, the termination was effective as of May 10, 2023, or the Termination Date.
+All of the continuing obligations under the 2020 Sales Agreement were terminated as of the Termination Date, other than those provisions which expressly survive termination as provided in the 2020 Sales Agreement.
 We are not subject to any termination penalties related to the termination of the 2020 Sales Agreement.
 Prior to termination, 4,792,562 shares of our common stock, \$0.00001 par value per share, had been sold pursuant to the 2020 Sales Agreement.
 As a result of the termination of the 2020 Sales Agreement, we will not offer or sell any additional shares under the 2020 Sales Agreement.

 On March 16, 2023, we filed a registration statement on Form S-3 (File No. 333-270599) with the SEC, which was declared effective on April 26, 2023, or the 2023 Shelf Registration Statement, in relation to the registration of common stock, preferred stock, debt securities, warrants and/or units of any combination thereof for the purposes of selling, from time to time, our common stock, debt securities or other equity securities in one or more offerings.
-We also simultaneously entered into a Sales Agreement with Cowen and Company, LLC, to provide for the offering, issuance and sale of up to an aggregate amount of \$100.0 million of our common stock from time to time in "at-the-market" offerings, or the 2023 ATM Program, under the 2023 Shelf Registration Statement and subject to the limitations thereof, or the 2023 Sales Agreement.
+We also simultaneously entered into a Sales Agreement with the Sales Agent to provide for the offering, issuance and sale of up to an aggregate amount of \$100.0 million of our common stock from time to time in "at-the-market" offerings, or the 2023 ATM Program, under the 2023 Shelf Registration Statement and subject to the limitations thereof, or the 2023 Sales Agreement.
 We will pay to the Sales Agent cash commissions of up to 3.0 percent of the aggregate gross proceeds of sales of common stock under the 2023 Sales Agreement.
-No shares have been sold pursuant to the 2023 ATM Program in 2023.
+No shares have been sold pursuant to the 2023 ATM Program as of the date of this Quarterly Report on Form 10-Q.